The Friendly PC Model Legal Framework in Healthcare

 Stock Transfer Restriction Agreement (STRA)

-Technology Agreement
+Technology Licensing Agreement

 Under this agreement, the MSO licenses its technology platform and intellectual property, such as trademarks and trade names, to the PC.
 This is an important component of the MSA (and the MSO’s services) and justifies part of the MSO’s management fee.
-In the case of telehealth companies, the Technology Agreement ensures that the PC has access to the telehealth platform that the MSO has developed or purchased, while also making sure the PC uses the technology and trademarks legally.
+In the case of telehealth companies, the Technology Licensing Agreement ensures that the PC has access to the telehealth platform that the MSO has developed or purchased, while also making sure the PC uses the technology and trademarks legally.

 Employee Lease Agreement